 Proof all edited segments for anomalies; then send changes, compiled with Devon’s, to VPMD.

-Once all changes have been made, and audio has been sweetened, a final check against the changes document created by VPMD
+Once all changes have been made, and audio has been sweetened, a final check against the changes document created by VPMD.

 Delivery Support

-Write a description for each new folder on PD 360/Common Core
+Write a description for each new folder on PD 360/Common Core.

-Create descriptions for each segment using bullet points and time codes using an Excel document
+Create descriptions for each segment using bullet points and time codes using an Excel document.

-Enter search items into the description boxes for each segment using the admin tools
+Enter search items into the description boxes for each segment using the admin tools.

 Tag each segment with approved search terms.

-Tags for PD 360 come from a content list created by John Linton
+Tags for PD 360 come from a content list created by John Linton.

-Tags for Common Core come from the CC Standards
+Tags for Common Core come from the CC Standards.

 Create accurate transcripts for final delivery by reviewing and adjusting the scripts to match the final video segments.
-These transcripts are then formatted, branded, and then saved as PDFs and loaded onto the PD 360/Common Core platform as transcripts
+These transcripts are then formatted, branded, and then saved as PDFs and loaded onto the PD 360/Common Core platform as transcripts.

 PD 360/Legacy Support

-View each segment originally created from the Video Journal of Education library and determine where to cut anything that says program, introduction, or guidebook
+View each segment originally created from the Video Journal of Education library and determine where to cut anything that says program, introduction, or guidebook.

-Create a new transcript for the Legacy editor
+Create a new transcript for the Legacy editor.

-Proof the re-edits with Legacy Editor
+Proof the reedits with Legacy editor.

-Send materials to person assigned to rewrite guidebooks
+Send materials to person assigned to rewrite guidebooks.

-Create a new program ticket for Tracie
+Create a new program ticket for Tracie.

-Watch each new segment and adjust the description boxes, verify info, and tagging to fit the re-edited programs
+Watch each new segment and adjust the description boxes, verify info, and tagging to fit the reedited programs.

-Proof and adjust each transcript to make certain that it matches the re-edited segment
+Proof and adjust each transcript to make certain that it matches the reedited segment.

 Department Support